Read first: Understanding how QuickBooks Commerce syncs data with your WooCommerce store

 (Optional) Create a test order from your WooCommerce store

-To test the order sync between WooCommerce and TradeGecko, let’s create a test order from your WooCommerce Store.
+To test the order sync between WooCommerce and QuickBooks Commerce, let’s create a test order from your WooCommerce Store.

 From within WooCommerce, create a draft order for one of your products.